kaiachain/kaia-core-tests/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to klaytn-tests.
-As an open source project, klaytn-tests is always open to the developer community and we welcome your contribution.
+Thank you for your interest in contributing to kaia-core-tests.
+As an open source project, kaia-core-tests is always open to the developer community and we welcome your contribution.
 Please read the guideline below and follow it in all interactions with the project.

 ## How to Contribute